bbhunter/certspotter/README.md

-# Cert Spotter - Certificate Transparency Monitor
+# Cert Spotter - Certificate Transparency Monitor - Open Source Edition

 **Cert Spotter** is a Certificate Transparency log monitor from SSLMate that alerts you when an SSL/TLS certificate is issued for one of your domains.